dwan1545/BRFSS_analysis/README.md

 This project was conducted using BRFSS datasets from 2013 to 2017, Python 3.6.5, and a variety of packages as detailed in requirements.txt.

-In order to replicate this project, you can follow along in the Jupyter Notbooks in the notebooks folder of this repo, which walk through data acquisition, cleaning, and exploration.
+In order to replicate this project, you can follow along in the Jupyter Notebooks in the notebooks folder of this repo, which walk through data acquisition, cleaning, and exploration.

 -----